s3yonsei/blocked_samples/README.md

 Copyright for blocked samples is held by the Minwoo Ahn (Sungkyunkwan Univ.) and Jinkyu Jeong (Yonsei Univ.).
 Please contact us if you would like to obtain a license to use blocked samples in your commercial system.

 BCOZ and bperf are built on top of original COZ and Linux perf tool, respectively, which are licensed seperately.
-For detailed license information, please refer to the license in *bcoz* and *blocked\_samples*.
+For detailed license information, please refer to the license in *bcoz* and *blocked\_samples* directories.

 ## Contributors